CURIOSSorg/curioss-patterns/project-rolodex.md

 * Overwhelming for a small team trying to reach many different stakeholder groups.
 * Inconsistent in communicating an OSPO’s mission and relevant services.
-* Unfocused, leading to missed opportunities for follow-up or collaboration.
+* Unfocused - leading to missed opportunities for follow-up or collaboration.
-* Poorly documented, making it difficult to track who was contacted and what was discussed.
+* Poorly documented - making it difficult to track who was contacted and what was discussed.

 # Pattern Category